dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 ### Installation and Smart Home Integration

+Connecting Spotify to Home Assistant requires creating a free Spotify Developer account and going through the steps to create a custom app.
+The main data you need is the Spotify client ID and secret.
+Don't forget to specify the redirect URI in the Spotify developer portal, otherwise authentication won't work.
+Read the [Spotify](https://www.home-assistant.io/components/spotify/) component for more details.

 Spotify is fully controllable in Home Assistant, though selecting a speaker source doesn’t work.
 I haven’t found a way to play Spotify to a Chromecast speaker using Home Assistant.

 Voice control works really well.
-I can ask to play a particular song, artist or one of my custom playlists.
+I can ask to play a particular song, artist or one of my custom playlists on Spotify.

 <div class="row">
 	<!-- Break -->